What are hip dips, how do you get rid of hip dips, what causes hip dips, and hip dip surgery? We’ll cover this and more here!

 This is a variation of the glute bridges.
 It involves the use of a bench or elevated surface on which to rest your upper back as you raise the hips.

-How to Lose Hip Dips Without Exercise
+How to Get Rid of Hip Dips Without Exercise

 Because exercise will not always help with hip dips, there are other alternatives.
-Hip dip surgery, Sculptra hip dip injections and fat transfer body contouring are just a few of these options.
+Hip dip surgery, Sculptra hip dip injections, and fat transfer body contouring are just a few of these options.
 We outline these options in more detail below.

-Hip Dip Surgery
+Hip Dip Surgery in Bakersfield, CA

-Fat Transfer Body Contouring
+Fat Transfer Body Contouring in Bakersfield, CA

 fat transfer body contouring